Arthrob

 Arthrob were an underground arts collective in London during the mid-late 1990s.
 They organised cultural events such as book readings and theatre in nightclubs, aiming to bring together club culture and the arts.

 Founding

 Arthrob was founded by Chilean brothers Ernesto Leal and Juan Leal.
 The Leals had been born in Chile but their trade unionist family were forced to flee the Pinochet regime and they eventually found a new home in Scotland thanks to the National Union of Mineworkers.
 During the 1980s the brothers ran clubs in their adopted home town of Edinburgh and later in London.
 They were responsible for many acid house parties including the Zoom Records party in Clerkenwell, London.

-Arthrob began life in 1995 as a vehicle to organise events to provide innovative book launches for Irvine Welsh and Hanif Kureshi.
+Arthrob began life in 1995 as a vehicle to organise events to provide innovative book launches for Irvine Welsh and Hanif Kureishi.
 The goal was to bring culture into nightclubs and clubs into culture.
 Arthrob events were untidy affairs but the chaos heightened the immediacy and excitement.

 The Leals founded a board of creatives known as the Arthrob Trust to guide the organisation.